Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \subsubsection{\textbf{Datasets and Application Scenarios}}

 We select three datasets that map to the three sample combinations of the environment, object, and motion, shown in~\autoref{fig:overview}.
 While there can be other possible combinations, these three use cases represent the most common tracking applications and the most widely used datasets for these applications.
+We summarize the key sensor specifications for these datasets in \autoref{tab:sensor_specs}.

 \begin{enumerate}[leftmargin=*] \item \textbf{KITTI~\cite{kitti-geiger2013vision}} is a benchmarking dataset that covers urban \emph{outdoor environments} captured from a car with \emph{fluid fast speed motions}.
 The dataset includes 22 color and grayscale stereo sequences with IMU and depth point clouds, of which 11 sequences are provided with ground truth using a Velodyne laser scanner and a high-precision GPS.